FREQUENTLY ASKED QUESTIONS

 We negotiate insurance to cover you.

 Fortunately, OCD treatment is more affordable than ever before!
 Most clients' insurance reimburses them for the majority of my fee and offer a generous number of sessions.
-Even better news is that due to a new law, called Timothy's law, that requires insurance to cover treatment for OCD and anxiety (which they term a "biological condition") at a higher rate (as much as 80%), and usually for more or unlimited sessions.
+Even better news is that due to a new law, called Timothy's law, insurance is legally required to cover treatment for OCD and anxiety (which they term a "biological condition") at a higher rate (as much as 80%), and for more or unlimited sessions.
 So going of network isn't as expensive as it used to be.

-In fact, even with if you have an HMO or Medicaid with no out-of-network coverage, I will negotiate with your insurance to cover me as if I were in network.
+In fact, even if you have an HMO or Medicaid with no out-of-network coverage, Dr. Brodsky himself will negotiate with your insurance to cover him as if he were in network.
 (Click for instructions.)
-Very few therapists do this, but I want to give more people access to help they couldn't otherwise afford.
+Very few therapists do this, but Dr. Brodsky wants to give more people access to help they couldn't otherwise afford.
 The client pays no out of network deductible and might get refunded between a third to 70% of my fee by their insurance, usually about 30-60 days later depending on how fast they submit their claim.
-Note that clients still pay the same full fee of $180 at each appointment, but are given a receipt to be reimbursed by their insurance.
+Note that clients still pay the same full fee of $180 at the time of each appointment, but are given a receipt to be reimbursed by their insurance.
+(Return to top.)